hasibzunair/learn-mlops/gcp_ml_vertex_ai.md

 Either do Deploy to Endpoint or go to Vertex AI Online Prediction tab.
 Set number of compute nodes to 1 when Deploy to Endpoint.

 The go to Model Registry > shoe_sandal_boot_training > Deploy and test and then simply upload images and test it!
 To delete, first undeploy endpoint and then delete it.
 Delete model registry artifacts, dataset from vertex dataset, and storage.

+## Section 12

+Text classification.

+## Section 13

+Tabular data

+## Section 14

+Google Cloud Vertex AI.

+Custom training: Own dataset, own model, write algo (scikit-learn, Tensorflow, PyTorch).

+Different from AutoML and API, in custom training do everything yourself lol.

+Custom training: Prebuilt containers and custom containers.
+See https://cloud.google.com/vertex-ai/docs/training/pre-built-containers.

+Artifact Registry: Storage for docker images.

+Choose training method: AutoML vs Custom Training.
+See https://cloud.google.com/vertex-ai/docs/start/training-methods.

+**Vertex AI**: Platform to build, deploy and scale ML models inside GCP.
+See https://cloud.google.com/vertex-ai.

+### Custom training using IRIS dataset**
+-Explore data
+-Setup cloud storage bucket
+-Upload data to bucket
+-Create notebook instance
+-Training code
+-Make docker container
+-Push docker image to artifact registry
+-Setup custom training with custom container
+-Import model from bucket to model registry
+-Deploy to endpoint

+1. Create a bucket in GCS and upload data csv file.
+2. Go to Vertex AI Workbench and create managed notebook
+3. Train model and save model to GCS
+4. Convert notebook to train.py (`jupyter nbconvert Training.ipynb --to python`).
+Make req.txt and Dockerfile.
+5. Go to Artifact Registry and create artifact repo.
+Here we want to upload our docker image.
+Get URL (us-central1-docker.pkg.dev/vertex-course-hzr/custom-training-artifacts).
+6. Now give it image name and image tag like: us-central1-docker.pkg.dev/vertex-course-hzr/custom-training-artifacts/iris_custom:v1.
+Then run `export IMAGE_URI=us-central1-docker.pkg.dev/vertex-course-hzr/custom-training-artifacts/iris_custom:v1` in terminal inside custom training folder where you have all files like train.py req.txt and dockerfile.
+Then do `echo $IMAGE_URI` to check.
+7. Make image `docker build -f Dockerfile -t ${IMAGE_URI} ./`.
+8. Now, we have docker image, before pushing to Artifact Registry we do sth.
+Go to AR and then setup instructions, copy command and run in terminal.
+9. Now push to registry: `docker push ${IMAGE_URI}`.
+You will see the image in AR named iris_custom version v1.
+10. TBA